 More information on reusing building materials, including technical information and a greenhouse gas emissions calculator, can be found at the Building Materials Reuse Association website.

 Most C&D recycling in Massachusetts is done through C&D waste processors.
-MassDEP maintains a report that shows the recycling rate for each facility.
+MassDEP posts annual C&D reports that show the recycling rate for each facility.
 As this report is updated, this hyperlink will be revised to reflect the most recent data available.
-There are distinct differences between C&D processors and C&D transfer stations – C&D processors use various processes to separate recyclable material from the loads they receive, and send the recovered recyclable materials to end markets.
+There are distinct differences between C&D processors and C&D transfer stations – C&D processors use various manual and mechanical processes to separate recyclable material from the loads they receive, and send the recovered recyclable materials to end markets.
 For example, clean wood may be sent to a particle board manufacturer.
 C&D transfer stations generally do not do comprehensive sorting of the C&D material, and while they may separate some materials from the waste stream, they transfer a majority of the C&D waste to either a C&D processor or an end disposal site.
 C&D processing facilities are effective at sorting a variety of materials, such as metal, wood, and rigid plastics.

 Some materials are challenging for C&D processors to handle and separate, and may be better candidates for collecting separately on the job-site.
 This is known as source separation.
 By source-separating some materials, you may be able to increase the overall recycling rate of the project.
 The new Leadership in Energy and Environmental Design (LEED) v4 standards require that projects aiming to receive LEED certification target three or four specific materials streams to divert from disposal.
 Mixed C&D recycling, as generally practiced in Massachusetts, can count as one of the required material streams for LEED certification.